 A Petition for Adoption may be filed in the State of Delaware if you are:

 - Over 21 years old; AND

 - A Delaware resident or a person with whom a child has been placed for adoption under Section 904 of Title 13; AND

 - An unmarried person; OR

-- A husband and wife jointly seeking to adopt and who are NOT legally separated, living apart from each other, and/or divorced;
+- A married couple jointly seeking to adopt who are NOT legally separated or living apart from each other; OR

 What is the Termination of Parental Rights Process?